 United Way of Bucks County can help you secure reliable transportation.

-United Way of Bucks County is offering free assistance to help ALICE (asset-limited, income-constrained, employed) residents of Bucks County increase financial literacy, improve credit score and credit worthiness, and secure low-interest used car loans to ensure safe and reliable transportation to work.
+United Way of Bucks County is offering free assistance to help ALICE (asset-limited, income-constrained, employed) residents of Bucks County increase financial literacy, improve credit scores and credit worthiness, and secure low-interest used car loans to ensure safe and reliable transportation to work.

 HOW TO GET HELP